AnsGoo/cronJob/README.md

 ## License

-This project is licensed under the terms of the GNU license.
+This project is licensed under the terms of the MIT license.